Decision Making with Uncertainty#

 Now we can explain the results,

-• the black estimate is the lowest because the mode of the uncertainty distribution (highest probability) includes the lowest loss portions of the loss function.
+• the estimate (black) is the lowest because the mode of the uncertainty distribution (highest probability) includes the lowest loss portions of the loss function.

-• the red estimate is the highest because the cost of over estimation is more costly and the entire uncertainty distribution is in the over estimated portion of the loss function
+• the estimate (red) is the highest because the cost of over estimation is more costly and the entire uncertainty distribution is in the over estimated portion of the loss function

-• the blue estimate is quite low, but the cost of underestimation levels off, so the loss is not that high
+• the estimate (blue) is quite low, but the cost of underestimation levels off, so the loss is not that high

 Let’s actually demonstrate the calculation of expected loss for a discrete case, we turn the uncertainty model into a normalized histogram with probability to be in each bin,